software-mansion/setup-ci/readme.md

 ## 📖 Usage

 Simply go to your project root directory and run `npx react-native-ci-cli`.
+If your project has monorepo structure, run the script from the root directory of the app for which you want to setup workflows.

 ## 💡 Example